 World War III will end in 2053.
 The death toll will be 600 million.
 Scientific research continues, but it will take decades for civilization to recover.
 It’s not until the 22nd century that serious space exploration begins.
 And it’s not until later in that century that the Federation is formed.
 The Star Trek visionaries weren’t starry-eyed optimists offering much hope to living generations.
 They made clear that the immediate future was going to be as dark or darker than most cyberpunk fiction.

 The utopian world that I watched in the 1990s was from The Next Generation and Deep Space Nine.
-Those two shows portray the world 250 years from now.
+Those two shows portray the world 250 years from now, about the same distance we have to the last decades of the American colonial era.
+It’s unsurprising that a pre-revolutionary writer might have predicted the invention of the cotton gin at the end of the 18th century, just as unsurprising that he couldn’t have predicted the world we now live in.
 That is why I would argue it’s premature to say that no further major advancements in science will be made over that time period.

-Scientific discoveries and technological developments tend to happen in spurts.
-We can be guaranteed that, assuming we survive, future science will seem like magic to us — based as it would be on knowledge we don’t yet comprehend.
+Scientific discoveries and technological developments tend to happen in spurts — progress builds incrementally, which is what makes Star Trek compelling in how it offers the incremental details of how we might get from here to there.
+We can be guaranteed that, assuming we survive, future science will seem like magic to us, based as it would be on knowledge we don’t yet possess.
 At the beginning of the 20th century, there were those who predicted that nothing significant was left for humans to learn and discover.
 I laugh at anyone who makes the same naive prediction here at the beginning of the 21st century.

 To be fair, Smith doesn’t end there.
 He asks, “These haven’t happened yet, but it’s only been a couple of decades since this sort of futurism became popular.
 Will we eventually get these things?”
 And he adds that, “we also don’t really have any idea how to start making these things.”

-Well, no one could answer what the world will be like a century from now any more than anyone a century ago was able to predict the world we now live in.
+Well, no one could answer what the world will be like in the distant future any more than anyone in the distant past was able to predict the world that has come to pass.
 Nothing happens yet, until it happens.
 And no one really has any idea how to start making anything, until someone figures out how to do so.
 History is an endless parade of the supposedly impossible becoming possible, the unforeseen becoming commonplace.
+But it is easy to argue that recent changes have caused a rupture and that even greater changes are to come.

 Smith goes on to conjecture that, “maybe it’s the authors at the very beginning of a tech boom, before progress in a particular area really kicks into high gear, who are able to see more clearly where the boom will take us.”
 Sure.
 But no one can be certain one is or is not at the beginning of a tech boom.
 That can only be seen clearly in retrospect.